metacpan/metacpan-cpan-extracted/distros/R/RundeckAPI/README.md

   "putData"     PUT some data.
 Similar to postData

+  "postFile"    Alias for compatibility for postData

+  "putFile"     Alias for compatibility for putData

 # RETURN VALUE

 Returns a hash reference containing the data sent by Rundeck.

 The returned value is structured like the following :

 the fields `httpstatus` (200, 403, etc) and `requstatus` (OK, CRIT) are always present.

-the content is in the hash itself if the data type is JSON, else in the field `content` if we have text or binary
+the field `content` is hash (if the mime-type of the result is JSON), text or binary

 # SEE ALSO